ForeverACharles/PhotoGallary-App/README.md

 ### Features

 - Supports multiple users with login authentification
-- Creating and managing Photo Albums
+- Creating and managing Photos and Photo Albums
-- Importing and Tagging photos
+- Importing, Captioning, and Tagging Photos
 - Filtering and Viewing Photos

 ### Application Configuration